 Sweet scenes abound on the long ride out to Hoopers Island.
 The landscape of remote south Dorchester County—an area that the locals call “Down Below”—is a glorious run of marshlands, rivers, and farm fields.
 Along the way you will find a pair of churches in Golden Hill, Maryland that go by the name St. Mary Star of the Sea.

 They are hiding along a bend in Route 335, under a stand of towering trees.
 The older of these buildings dates to 1767 and ranks among the oldest structures in the county.
 The “new” church went up in 1872.
-You can stop and admire the exteriors any time, but both are also open special for guided tours on the first Saturday of every month through March, 2019.
-(This is part of a larger tour of historic churches that has been organized by the Catholic Diocese of Wilmington, Del. to celebrate its 150th anniversary—more on that below.)
+I wrote this after stopping by and visiting both interiors during a special event celebrating the history of the church.
+You can stop and admire the exteriors and wander the grounds anytime.
+(I will also include some nearby attractions in the notes at the end here.)

 Let’s start with the older of these two buildings.
 The stories that this little piece of history in Golden Hill has to tell are straight out of James Michener’s Chesapeake.
 Do you remember the Steed family in that book?
 They’re the ones who built a little Catholic chapel on fictional Devon Island.